 This Collection gathers accounts of scholarly work exploring the connections among literature, science, and the arts in the long 18th century.
-Click Get Involved if you would like to contribute to this Collection.
+Click Join Us if you would like to contribute to this Collection.

 On April 22, a vast cohort of scientists and their allies descended on Washington to take part in the DC March for Science.
 Researchers and educators, academics and civilians, town and gown, stood together to “express their fealty to reason, data, and, above all, the scientific method,” as a recent New Yorker article put it.
 Striking back at a Administration that has openly denied scientific consensus on issues such as climate change, even going so far as to purge scientific data from government servers, scientists marched against what seems to many like a sudden and shocking politicization of science.
 It’s like its 1676 all over again.

 Longitude was a hot topic in eighteenth-century Britain.
 “Looking for the Longitude” brings together a series of images and commentaries to consider how people experienced the longitude debate in eighteenth-century London.